AnneChao/MF.beta4/README.md

 `MF.beta4` computes a class of weighted multifunctionality measures for given function weights.
-Multifunctionality measures that correct for strong correlations between ecosystem functions to avoid redundancy are also provided.
-When biodiversity data are available, `MF.beta4` also provides graphics for assessing biodiversity-ecosystem functioning (BEF) relationships between within-ecosystem multifunctionality and the species diversity for orders q = 0, 1, and 2.
+Multifunctionality measures that correct for strong correlations between ecosystem functions, in order to avoid redundancy, are also provided.
+When biodiversity data are available, `MF.beta4` also provides graphics for assessing biodiversity-ecosystem functioning (BEF) relationships between within-ecosystem multifunctionality and species diversity for orders q = 0, 1, and 2.

 <u>2.
 Multifunctionality measures in multiple ecosystems:</u>